NyTekCFW/OpenMLX/README.md

 Because some graphics features come from OpenGL or be inspired from this and this extension work only with minilibx.

 ### Warning
-This project is still a **WIP** (Work in progress), some bugs can still occur and i will correct all of them when i can.
+This project is finished since v1.1.7.
-If you see a major bug or a minor bug you can still report it the only thing that i ask you before report it is to be sure the problem is not your functions.
+If you see a major bug or a minor bug you can still report it the only thing that i ask you before report it is to be sure the problem is not your codes.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/NyTekCFW/NyTekCFW/master/assets/line.png)